tibor-kulcar/time-to-leave/README.md

 Some of us struggle to catch public transportation on time :)

-This react-native application is simple help to see how much time you have to chatch your bus/tram.
+This application is simple help to see how much time you have to chatch your bus/tram.

 Now it works only with Prague-based data.